trskop/command-wrapper/man/command-wrapper-subcommand-protocol.7.md

 possible then temporary configuration file should be generated and passed to the dependency explicitly.

-When this is respected by the subcommand then CommandWrapper has full control over subcommand configuration and command line arguments that are passed to it.
+When this is respected by the subcommand then Command Wrapper has full control over subcommand configuration and command line arguments that are passed to it.
 This way it can guarantee consistent UI.

-**TODO:** CommandWrapper should provide `dhall` subcommand so that e.g. Bash subcommands do not have to rely on Dhall tools to be installed separately.
+**TODO:** Command Wrapper should provide `dhall` subcommand so that e.g. Bash subcommands do not have to rely on Dhall tools to be installed separately.
 This would also allow tools that want to use JSON format to generate a temporary file created from the Dhall configuration file.